wallacewi/fizzbuzz-python/README.md

 This script works like this:

-If the number is only divisible by 3, the function will return 'Fizz'.
-If the number is divisible only by 5, the function returns 'Buzz'.
-If the number is divisible by 3 and 5, the function returns 'FizzBuzz'.
+1. If the number is only divisible by 3, the function will return 'Fizz'.
+2. If the number is divisible only by 5, the function returns 'Buzz'.
+3. If the number is divisible by 3 and 5, the function returns 'FizzBuzz'.
+4. Else if of the above, just return the same number.

 So the `fizzbuzz()` function takes a one-number instruction and returns four possible results.